Richard Sharp Smith: Personal

 Smith served on the vestry of St. Mary’s Episcopal Church in Asheville—he designed the church's Gothic Revival style building in 1914.
-He was also a member of the British American Club and the Asheville's Scottish Rite Masonic order, another group he designed a building for in 1913.
+He was also a member of the British American Club and the Asheville Masonic Temple; he designed a building for the latter in 1913.

 Smith died in 1924 at the age of 72 after several months of illness.
-He is buried in Riverside Cemetery in Asheville, After his death, his family continued to live in Stoneybrook despite financial challenges.
-Mrs. Smith sold to Walter Westwood in 1926, but purchased it back at auction in 1928 after Westwood defaulted on his loan.
+He is buried in Riverside Cemetery in Asheville.
+After his death, his family continued to live in Stoneybrook despite financial challenges.
+Mrs. Smith sold the house to Walter Westwood in 1926, but purchased it back at auction in 1928 after Westwood defaulted on his loan.
 However, she sold off acreage over time, eventually selling the house again in 1932.
 She lived in the Chestnut Hill neighborhood of Asheville until she died in 1966.

-Projects
+Selected projects

 The following is a selected list of Smith's buildings that survive.
-Most are listed on the National Register of Historic Places (NRHP) or are included in a National Register Historic District (NRHD) or a Main Street National Historic District (MSHD) or National Historic Landmark (NHL).
+Most are listed on the National Register of Historic Places (NRHP), are a Local Landmark (LL), or are part of a National Register Historic District (NRHD), a Main Street National Historic District (MSHD), or a National Historic Landmark District (NHL).